On this page

 Providing BAG data only once

 If a government organisation asks you to provide data that has already been recorded in the BAG, you are not obliged to do so.
-You only have to provide information, such as a change of address, once to a government organisation.
+You have to provide information, such as a change of address, only once to a government organisation.
 This information should then be available to other government agencies as well.

-Using BAG data for commercial purposes
+Using BAG data

 You may use the data from the BAG, including all postal codes, without any restrictions.
 For example, for creating applications (apps) for smartphones or tablets.